University campus in New Mexico

 New Mexico State University-Alamogordo offers Information Technology programs in Alamogordo, NM.
 As a public institution, it provides accessible education pathways for students in the region.

-Best Bachelor's Information Technology Degree Programs in New Mexico
+Best Bachelor's Information Technology programs

-New Mexico State University-Main Campus — Las Cruces, NM
+#1New Mexico State University-Main CampusLas Cruces, NM

-Key Distinction: Mandatory senior project (ICT 435).
+Why it stands out.
+Mandatory senior project (ICT 435).
 Industry certification preparation (A+, Network+, Security+)

-Hakia Insight: NMSU's mandatory senior project combined with federal lab partnerships (Sandia and LANL) means your degree capstone often becomes a real infrastructure or security challenge borrowed directly from the national laboratories—portfolio work that immediately signals serious technical depth to employers.
+Hakia insight.
+NMSU's mandatory senior project combined with federal lab partnerships (Sandia and LANL) means your degree capstone often becomes a real infrastructure or security challenge borrowed directly from the national laboratories—portfolio work that immediately signals serious technical depth to employers.

 The Bachelor of Information and Communication Technology (ICT) is a comprehensive online degree focusing on designing, implementing, and managing information systems.
 The curriculum covers operating systems, system integration, computer networking, software development, security, cloud technologies, and project management.
 Students complete hands-on coursework in A+ certification training, Network+ preparation, Java programming, ethical hacking, and digital forensics.
 The program features a mandatory senior project (ICT 435) that serves as the capstone experience.
 Students can choose from four concentration tracks or create a customized path through technical electives.
 The program is fully online with no on-campus visits required, making it accessible to working professionals.
 All ICT courses must be completed with a C- or higher grade, ensuring rigorous academic standards.